-Would it surprise you that most modern day smartphones have only been around for about 10 years?
-Apple first launched the iPhone in 2007, only 8 years ago.
+Would it surprise you that most modern-day smartphones have only been around for slightly more than 10 years?
+Apple first launched the iPhone in 2007, only 10 years ago.
 3G capabilities were unrolled around 1998, with 4G in 2008.
 Facebook was launched in 2004, and YouTube in 2005.

 If your child is 12 years or younger, chances are they would have grown up all their lives exposed to smart gadgets, high-speed data plans, round-the-clock cable television, and social media networks.
 Amidst all the benefits of smartphones, they have also grown to become a major source of stress, danger and risk, especially to young people today.

 Impact of Smart Gadgets On The Young

 In 2013, the Business Insider reported that 70% of South Korea’s 50 million people had smartphones – the highest penetration rate in the world – of which 80% aged 12-19 owned smartphones in 2012, double the 2011 figure.
 Nearly 40% of these teens spent more than 3 hours a day tweeting, chatting, or playing games, and nearly 20% were “addicted” to smartphones.

 According to CCTV (China Central Television) website, China reported in 2013 that they had an estimated 300 Internet addiction centres, and that more than 24 million young Chinese were addicted to the Internet.

 Closer to home, Yahoo News reported in 2014 that addiction to social media and video downloading in Singapore was on the rise, surpassing obsession with online gaming as the most common addiction amongst young adult psychiatric patients.
 Cyber wellness programs are now being launched and targeted for pre-school children, even as the addiction grows here.